Klamath River Renewal Project

 However, Klamath Basin residents did not ultimately retreat into conflict.
 Instead, leaders with different interests in the river began developing collaborative solutions to restore river health, as well as address many broader stakeholder concerns.
 Ultimately, Congress did not enact a broad community-based proposal.
 But one key piece of the broader Klamath agreement is moving forward: a plan to remove the four hydroelectric dams on the Klamath River through the amended Klamath Hydroelectric Settlement Agreement (KHSA).

-On September 23, 2016, PacifiCorp and the KRRC began implementing the KHSA by submitting applications to FERC.
-Following the FERC public process and pending FERC approval, PacifiCorp will transfer dam licenses to the KRRC.
-The KRRC will then manage the process to decommission and dismantle the four hydroelectric facilities and undertake risk management responsibility for the project.
-If approved, the KHSA will result in the largest river restoration effort in the nation – if not the world.
+On September 23, 2016, PacifiCorp and the KRRC began implementing the KHSA by submitting applications to the Federal Energy Regulatory Commission (FERC).
+Following the FERC public process, PacifiCorp transferred the dam licenses to the KRRC.
+The KRRC then then managed the process to decommission and dismantle the four hydroelectric facilities and undertake risk management responsibility for the project.
+The KHSA will result in the largest river restoration effort in the nation – if not the world.

 The KHSA is supported by governments, tribal nations, irrigators, fishermen, and conservation groups.
 We are hopeful that Basin stakeholders will continue working together to revitalize the Basin by seeking common ground and practical solutions.
 One area of broad agreement in the Basin is that more robust runs of fish will benefit virtually every sector of the Klamath Basin – agriculture, tribes, tourism, recreation, conservation interests, recreational and commercial fishermen, the local economy and the ecosystem as a whole.